 4. the absolute garauntee that everthing is real.
 But ideology when decontructed reveals that eveything is false.
 See above hysterics.

-Oedipus was studied becuase according to the poetics of western philosophy it is the perfect play.
+Oedipus according to the poetics of western philosophy it is the perfect play.
 A perfect Drama must also be tragedy.
 Oedipus does form the structure of western narrative from 450 BCE until the present day.
-Aristotelian structure is

 A good play also uses unity of time and space, and mimesis to facilitate the necessary function of catharsis.

-Drama action is pre-determined by violence.
-Action equals mans will upon another.
+Dramatic action is pre-determined by violence.
+Action equals one persons will upon another.
 Catharsis usually coincides with the peak moment of violence usually happening to female in the play.

 Oedipal desire as discussed by Freud is the creation of identity.
 Both social and personal.